Istanbul Choir Museum - the best mosaics and frescoes of Byzantium

 The Choir Museum in Istanbul is worth a visit even despite its remoteness from the historical district of the city.
 Most tourists who visited the church left the most enthusiastic impressions.
 Although many travelers undeservedly ignore the museum, it’s not worth repeating their mistake.
 And if you are afraid of the inaccessibility of an object, then you can always use a taxi.

-Watch the video: Holy Saviour, Chora Parekklesion Anastasis Fresco (October 2024).
+Watch the video: Holy Saviour, Chora Parekklesion Anastasis Fresco (December 2024).

 Leave Your Comment